 As part of our innovative residency curriculum, we've recently begun our Distinction Tracks (DTs).
 The DTs provide small group instruction and mentorship in an area of interest to the residents.
 These bimonthly meetings provide individualized learning and instruction in areas such as medical toxicology, administration and quality, and research.
 Residents participate in various DTs during their intern year, and declare a DT for the PGY 2 and 3 years.
 This innovative approach to learning is unique among three-year residencies.

 Our faculty and administrative staff also provide residents with the support and teaching they deserve.
 The EM faculty includes an academic core of attendings who serve as advisors and mentors to the residents.
 Our faculty are nationally-known speakers and researchers with varied expertise.
-And speaking of research, our Department ranks in the top two nationally for NIH funding.
+And speaking of research, our Department ranked number one nationally for NIH funding in 2013.
 This research infrastructure and expertise provides for exceptional research mentorship, allowing residents access to a number of successful clinician-researchers.

 Additional fellowship training is available at UMass in the following areas: toxicology, ultrasound, EMS, disaster medicine and emergency management, administrative leadership and international health.
 The presence of numerous fellowship programs contributes to an air of academic excellence with access to content experts.